Japan Sendai Mission 日本仙台伝道部

 The Tōhoku-only Sendai Mission boundaries remained consistent for 45 years except for the 12 years from 2001 to 2013, when branches in Niigata prefecture were a part of the Sendai Mission.

-Effective 01 Jul 2019, 45 years after its creation, the Sendai Mission was dissolved and split basically in half - the northernmost Aomori, Iwate and Akita prefectures (Morioka and Aomori Districts) became part of the Sapporo Mission, and southernmost Miyagi, Yamagata and Fukushima prefectures (Sendai Stake and Koriyama District) became part of the newly re-created Tōkyō North Mission.
-Tōkyō North Mission's headquarters was in Sendai until late 2021, when a new mission home was completed as part of the new building complex next to the temple in Tokyo.
+On 01 Jul 2019 the Sendai Mission was dissolved and split basically in half - the Morioka and Aomori Districts were shifted to the Sapporo Mission, and Sendai Stake and Koriyama District became part of the newly re-created Tōkyō North Mission.
+Tōkyō North Mission's headquarters were in Sendai until late 2021, when the new temple annex building was completed in Tōkyō.
+Both Tōkyō mission offices are now located in that new annex building.

 Mission Names and Boundaries History Over the years, border shifts, mission dissolutions, additions and consolidations have affected all missions in Japan.
-From 1984 to 1995 there were ten missions in Japan; currently there are six.
+During most of the Teruya Jidai (1974-1977) there were six missions.
+From 1984 to 1995 there were ten missions in Japan; currently there are seven.
 These realignments are reflected in the chart below.
 Feel free to address questions or corrections using a 'Contact Us' entry.
-We haven't yet updated this chart for the 2024 re-establishment of the Japan Sendai Mission.